 We arrived in the US in August, so the first major American holiday we experienced, and one of the most exciting for the kids, was Halloween.
 We’d all seen enough American TV shows to know that Halloween was a big deal here, not at all like at home in the UK, and when piles of pumpkins and giant inflatable decorations started appearing in the stores in September (not to mention pumpkin-flavored everything in Trader Joe’s) the kids were overjoyed.
 From low-key to all out In the UK, Halloween is pretty low-key.
 Not many people decorate their house and kids only […]

 As is common here in the Bay Area, we reside far from our families.
 Like many, we say: ‘We keep in better contact now than if we lived in the same country!’
-And indeed, it’s true, daily moments shared on Instagram, updated iPhoto albums between assorted family and friend groups, endless WhatsApp chats sharing photos, chats, links, videos, emoji.
-For me it stops there, along with email, this is about the limit of online social contact I can keep up with, especially with a 6 month old son.
-My husband manages to keep up with events through Twitter and both […]
+And indeed, it’s true, daily moments shared on Instagram, updated iPhoto albums between assorted family and friend groups, endless WhatsApp chats sharing photos, FaceTime chats, links, videos, emoji.
+For me it stops there, along with email, this is about the limit of online social contact I can keep up with, especially with a 6-month-old son.
+My husband manages to keep up with events through Twitter and both of […]

 Picture this: rows of Bentleys, Rolls Royces, and Ferraris, palm trees swaying in the sun, and well-heeled folks walking around.
 No, it’s not a scene from Hollywood’s latest premiere, but drop off at an American elementary school in Dubai.